tedchoward/tidbits/contact.md

 ## {{ page.title }} ##

-It is not an accident or technical limitation that there are no comments on this blog.
-If you would like to share your thoughts with me, please feel free to contact me via email at [ted@tedchoward.com][1].

-[1]: mailto:ted@tedchoward.com
+Feel free to reach out to me via email at <ted@tedchoward.com>.